Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Conclusion

 \section{Conclusion}

-\nop{In this work, we advance knowledge control in LLMs from a representation-centric perspective.
-We begin by identifying two key properties for generalizability and locality that underpin robust, on-target interventions.
-Building on these insights, we introduce \textsc{RILKE}, a framework that enables precise, interpretable, and lifelong knowledge control through representation-space interventions.
-To improve scalability, we introduce and validate a shared-subspace strategy that clusters semantically similar knowledge, allowing batched edits with a single adapter. \textsc{RILKE} achieves strong performance while training fewer than 20\% of the parameters required by prior approaches, and preserves general-purpose utility with minimal degradation.
-These results demonstrate that our method provides a scalable and reliable path toward lifelong knowledge management in LLMs.}

-In this work, we advance knowledge editing in LLMs from a representation-centric perspective.
+In this work, we advance lifelong knowledge memory control inside LLMs from a representation-centric perspective.
 We begin by identifying two key properties---\textit{generalizability} and \textit{locality}---that underpin robust and targeted interventions.
 Building on these principles, we introduce \textsc{RILKE}, a framework that enables precise, interpretable, and lifelong knowledge control through representation-space interventions.
 To improve scalability, we further propose a shared-subspace strategy that clusters semantically related knowledge, enabling batched updates via a single adapter.
 Experimental results demonstrate the reliability, scalability, and memory efficiency of \textsc{RILKE} for lifelong knowledge control in LLMs.